Film, photography & concept by Gaynor Perry

 Norman Fisher-Jones aka Noko 440 |

-At the beginning, I made a photograph of Grethe resting on the branch of a fallen laurel tree.
-And now when I look again, I can see a vine climbing one of the limbs, on the right-hand side, looking quite spine-like.
+The imagery for this body of work originated from a photograph of Grethe resting on the branch of a fallen laurel tree.
+Now, I notice a vine climbing one of the limbs on the right-hand side, its form resembling a spine.

-While this strange and timely motif seems integral to the piece, I don't have an explanation.
-Other than the spirit in which we approached creating this.
-A profound sense of the sacred spaces of our landscape and nature within, perhaps resonated somehow in the labyrinthian old heart of the land.
+This strange and timely motif feels integral to the piece, though I have no explanation for its presence—other than the spirit with which we approached the creation process.
+Perhaps a profound connection to the sacred spaces of our landscape and the nature within resonated somehow, deep in the labyrinthine, ancient heart of the land.